olahaldorhadi/Bohemian-Recipe/README.md

 # Documentation from the developers

-## Description of the project Space Spotter
+## Description of the project Bohemian Recipe
 The project involves a web page with the possibility to display decadent meals and recipes.

 ## Functional requirements